BERNARDINE FRANCISCAN SISTERS

 Prayers are requested for the following sick and needy Sisters, Family, Associates, Friends, and Benefactors and for those who companion them during this time:

-12. FRIDAY
+12. SATURDAY

 Prayers are requested for the needs of our congregation.

-Today we offer our prayers and good works for our dear Sister(s) who celebrate feast days/birthdays today
+Today we offer our prayers and good works for our dear Sister(s)

 Sister Raimunda de Sousa Fernandes